computational-cell-analytics/micro-sam/README.md

 If you run into any problems or have questions please open an issue or reach out via [image.sc](https://forum.image.sc/) using the tag `micro-sam` and tagging @constantinpape.

+**New in version 0.02**

+- We have added support for bounding box prompts (see the gif below), which provide better segmentation results than points in many cases.
+- Interactive tracking now uses a better heuristic to propagate masks across time, leading to better automatic tracking results.
+- And have fixed several small bugs.

 ## Functionality overview